Judeo-Tat

-The language is a dialect of Persian which belongs to the southwestern group of the Iranian division of the Indo-European languages, albeit with heavy Jewish influence.
-The Iranic Tat language is spoken by the Muslim Tats of Azerbaijan, a group to which the Mountain Jews were mistakenly considered to belong during the era of Soviet historiography though the languages probably originated in the same region of the Persian empire.
-The words Juvuri and Juvuro translate as "Jewish" and "Jews".
+Judeo-Tat or Juhuri (Cuhuri, Жугьури, ז׳אוּהאוּראִ) is a Judeo-Persian dialect and the traditional language spoken by the Mountain Jews in the eastern Caucasus Mountains, especially Azerbaijan, parts of Russia and today in Israel.
+It belongs to the southwestern group of the Iranian division of the Indo-European languages, albeit with heavy influence from Hebrew.
+The words Juhuri and Juhuro translate as "Jewish" and "Jews".

+The Iranic Tat language is spoken by the Muslim Tats of Azerbaijan, a group to which the Mountain Jews were mistakenly considered to belong during the era of Soviet historiography though the languages probably originated in the same region of the Persian Empire.

-Judeo-Tat has Semitic (Hebrew/Aramaic/Arabic) elements on all linguistic levels.
-Judeo-Tat has the Semitic sound “ayin/ayn” (ع/ע), whereas no neighbouring languages have it.
+Judeo-Tat features Semitic elements in all linguistic levels of the language.
+Uniquely, Judeo-Tat retains the voiced pharyngeal approximant, also known as ayin (ع/ע), a phoneme whose presence is considered to be a hallmark of Semitic languages such as Arabic and no longer found in Modern Hebrew; no neighbouring languages feature it.

 Judeo-Tat is an endangered language classified as "definitely endangered" by UNESCO's Atlas of the World's Languages in Danger.

 Distribution

 The language is spoken by an estimated 101,000 people: